-Be it resolved that the Faculty Council encourages all faculty to include in their course attendance policies the option for each student to miss at least one class at the student's discretion without the need to submit formal documentation and without academic penalty, subject to appropriate restrictions that are consistent with existing university attendance policies and delineated by the instructor.
+Be it resolved that the Faculty Council encourages all faculty to include in their course attendance policies the option for each student to miss at least one class at the student's discretion without the need to submit formal documentation or disclosure and without academic penalty, subject to appropriate restrictions that are consistent with existing university attendance policies and delineated by the instructor.

-VIII.
+III.
 Motion from Sociology Faculty - Kevin Wozniak and Andrea Leverentz

-Moved, That the following "criminal and disciplinary history disclosures" questions be removed from all UMB graduate application forms:
+Moved, That the following "criminal and disciplinary history disclosures" questions be removed from all UMB graduate application distribution?
+Answer 'yes' if you have ever been found responsible for a disciplinary violation at an educational institution that you have attended from the 9th grade (or the international equivalent) forward, whether related to academic misconduct or behavioral misconduct, that resulted in your probation, suspension, removal, dismissal, or expulsion from the institution?"

-- "Have you ever had disciplinary action taken against you at an educational institution?
-Answer 'yes' if you have ever been found responsible for a disciplinary violation at an educational institution that you have attended from the 9th grade (or the international equivalent) forward, whether related to academic misconduct or behavioral misconduct, that resulted in your probation, suspension, removal, dismissal, or expulsion from the institution?" - "Have you ever been convicted of a felony or other crime?
+- "Have you ever been convicted of a felony or other crime?
 Note: You are not required to answer 'yes' to the criminal history question if the criminal adjudication or conviction: (1) has been expunged, sealed, annulled, pardoned, destroyed, erased, impounded, or otherwise ordered by a court to be kept confidential.
 (2) was a first conviction for misdemeanor drunkenness, simple assault, speeding, minor traffic violations, or disturbance of the peace.
-(3) any conviction of a misdemeanor where the conviction occurred more than five years prior to the date of this application, unless you were sentenced to imprisonment upon conviction of the misdemeanor, or you have been convicted of another criminal offense within the five-year period." - IX.
-Special Elections for Faculty Council Chair and one Executive Committee seat - X. New Business - XI.
+(3) any conviction of a misdemeanor where the conviction occurred more than five years prior to the date of this application, unless you were sentenced to imprisonment upon conviction of the misdemeanor, or you have been convicted of another criminal offense within the five-year period." - IV.
+Special Elections for Faculty Council Chair and one Executive Committee seat - V. New Business - VI.
 Motion to adjourn